Leopoldsbrunnen

 It was only in the last few decades that the arch-conservative and probably overburdened with his task as Tyrolean provincial commander began to be criticised.
 Spurred on by parts of the Habsburgs and the Catholic Church, he not only wanted to keep the French and Bavarians out of Tyrol, but also the liberal ideas of the Enlightenment.

-Many monuments throughout the city commemorate the year 1809.
-Andreas Hofer and his comrades-in-arms Josef Speckbacher, Peter Mayer, Father Haspinger and Kajetan Sweth were given street names, especially in the Wilten district, which became part of Innsbruck in 1904 and had long been under the administration of the monastery.
-To this day, the celebrations to mark the anniversary of Andreas Hofer's death on 20 February regularly attract crowds of people from all parts of Tyrol to the city.
+There are many monuments throughout the city commemorating the year 1809.
+Wilten Abbey, Innsbruck's Catholic authority, made Mount Isel available to the city for the hero worship of the freedom fighters.
+Andreas Hofer and his comrades-in-arms Josef Speckbacher, Peter Mayer, Father Haspinger and Kajetan Sweth were given street names in the Wilten district, which became part of Innsbruck in 1904 during the period of the Greater German-liberal dominated municipal council and had long been under the administration of the monastery.
+The short Rote Gassl in the old centre of Wilten is a reminder of the Tyrolean marksmen, who, wearing the red uniforms that were probably falsely attributed to them, are said to have paid homage en masse to the victorious general Hofer after his victory in the second Battle of Berg Isel.
+To this day, the celebrations to mark the anniversary of Andreas Hofer's death on 20 February regularly draw crowds from all parts of Tyrol to the town.

 Baroque: art movement and art of living